egreiner/IegTools.Sequencer/README.md

 # Ieg.Sequencer

 A small framework to create sequences, simple to use, simple to extend.
+Long unreadable if/else statements that describe a sequence become obsolete.

 # Usage
 ## Configure, build and run a sequence